 Why Failure Makes You Stronger

-- We tend to work harder: Failure makes us stronger because it is often the impetus to strive to achieve their goals with greater determination than ever before.
+- We tend to work harder: for many, failure becomes the impetus to strive to achieve their goals with greater determination than ever before.
 Failure typically prompts us to shut down, which is a good thing because it gives us time to process our pain.
 Those who are truly motivated often renew their efforts with a stronger sense of commitment.

-- We learn valuable lessons: From a neurological perspective, failure kicks our brain into learning and analysis mode — which encourages greater mental health.
+- We learn valuable lessons: from a neurological perspective, failure kicks our brand into learning and analysis mode — which encourages greater mental health.
 Failure gives us the opportunity to assess our actions and search for better alternatives.
 The process of learning new lessons contributes to stronger brain function over time.
-As such, this is why failure is good for success.

-- We embrace simplicity: Failure makes us stronger because it often forces us to assess our life choices; prompting us to reassess the original path we took that led to the failure.
+- We embrace simplicity: failure often forces us to assess our life choices,; prompting us to reassess the original path we took that led to the failure.
 You can start to look at what is important and, thereby, streamline your life to increase the possibility of success.

 It is not human nature to “opt” for failure.
 But failure indeed will arrive at our doorstep at some point.
-This is why it is important to understand the importance of failure, and put the lessons learned to work in striving for future success
+When it shows its head, learn from it to ensure failure strengthens you.
+This is why it is important to understand the value of failure and put the lessons learned to work in striving for future success.